 By allowing our children to make decisions for themselves we are growing their independence.
 Teaching them that there are choices in life and through conscious thought, they are capable of such.
-Again, using language to verbalise this, we as their parents can help them develop their critical thinking skills.
+Again, by using language to verbalize this, we as their parents can help them develop their critical thinking skills.

 Games that encourage problem-solving such as ‘peek-a-boo’, blocks, lego, puzzles, cards, and chess (as they get older) will help with critical thinking and creativity, enhancing the cognitive learning process.